This Easy Vegan Chili Recipe is ready in less than 30 minutes, healthy, full of flavor, and the perfect cozy meal for chilly days!

 This Healthy Vegan Chili recipe is made with simple ingredients and vegetables that you probably already have in your kitchen.

-It has a balanced flavor and is moderately spicy, BUT for real spicy Vegan Chili lovers feel free to increase the amount of chipotles in adobo (add 1 tsp extra).
+It has a balanced flavor and is moderately spicy, BUT for real spicy Vegan Chili lovers feel free to increase the amount of chipotles in adobo (add 1 teaspoon extra).

 Serve this Vegan Chili with delicious fluffy Cornbread, you won't regret it!